 To date, most airships have been cigar-shaped.
 This shape may be sensible for the scheduled transporting of regular cargo from airfield to airfield, but is not ideal for ad-hoc airlifting from any-site to any-site.
 An airship doing ad-hoc work must be able to hold a geostationary aerial position during pickup or delivery of payloads.
-And the airship must hold position in variable wind conditions and with minimal ground infrastructure.
+And the airship must hold position in variable wind conditions and with no, or minimal ground infrastructure.

 To learn more about the technology, please click here.